reblex/warehouse/README.md

 ### CLI

-I built the warehousing solution as a ... of APIs.
+I built the warehousing solution as a set of APIs.
 However from my understanding, a functional requirement was to be able to upload articles and products directly from a file, and I therefore made CLI commands available for that.
 There is also a handy `ping` command to help validate system status.

 ### Containerization

 I chose to deploy my microservices using docker.
 A simpler approach would have been to build and run locally using ex. a Makefile.
-However, as the spec said to "assume that you will have ownership of the delivery and operations of your product", I wanted to display my knowledge of deploying and running real systems using Docker.
+However, as the spec said to "assume that you will have ownership of the delivery and operations of your product", I wanted to display my knowledge of deploying and running systems using Docker.

+### Patching over inserting stock

+I chose to implement the upload of articles as a stock "refill", rather than directly setting the new stock, which made more sense to me.
+This means that new stock will be the sum of current and incomming stock.
+I did this also as a challenge to allow concurrent reads and writes.
+I also made adding products an "upsert" endpoint to allow creating and modifying products within the same endpoint.

 ## What I have not done

 -   Any type of API authentication or authorization.
--   Any type of API documentation.
 -   A complete test suite - For me, in any real product development, tests are a required part of delivery and not optional.
 However, in the limited timeframe of this assignment I wanted to focus on functionality and architecture.
+I did however write some basic e2e tests.
+-   SDK for cross service communication - Could have reduced type duplication and request clutter, but I did not prioritize that.
+-   ENVs - request urls and ports are hard coded.
+A proper implementation would read from env.

 ## Requirements

 -   Docker
 -   Go
+-   Python3 (for E2E)

 ## Instructions